stengergilles/my-pricer/WEB_APP_README.md

 # 🌐 Crypto Trading Web Application

-A modern web interface for your crypto trading system, built with Flask backend and Next.js frontend, secured with Auth0 authentication.
+A modern web interface for your crypto trading system, built with Flask backend and React frontend using Material-UI (MUI), secured with Auth0 authentication.

 ## 🏗️ Architecture